Frequently Asked Questions

 The combination of fewer flights and increased shipping demand is therefore resulting in delays that we cannot control.
 We'e still receiving and processing your packages as quickly as possible in Miami.

-Delays are an inescapable occurrence this season.
+Flight delays are an inescapable occurrence.
 The only precaution to minimise the inconvenience is to shop early wherever possible.

 Collecting items at our officeCan I choose which items I want to collect?Packages must be collected in the order in which we received them (i.e. oldest packages first).Can I send someone to collect on my behalf?Yes you can.
 Just email us at least one day in advance, specifying the person's name and whether he/she can collect all available items or specific items only.
 Note, the order of collection still applies (oldest packages first).
 The person collecting must be able to provide your WEB# and his/her valid photo identification.